 Managing time is a big issue and if you are concerned about the time you waste on Facebook, Instagram or Twitter, you will find Task Time the best offline Google Chrome app to help you utilize your time well.

-The app lets you know how you spend your time on a daily basis, add goals you intend to accomplish to tasks and even receive a sound notification on the desktop.
+The app lets you know how you spend your time on a daily basis, add goals you intend to accomplish, to the tasks and even receive a sound notification on the desktop.

 This app lets you look into your data on the web for all kinds of issues including fraud through data mining.